ni/nimi-python/docs/nirfsg/class.rst

     .. py:method:: set_arb_waveform_next_write_position(waveform_name, relative_to, offset)

             Configures the start position to use for writing a waveform before calling the :py:meth:`nirfsg.Session.WriteArbWaveform` method.

                             This method allows you to write to arbitrary locations within the waveform.
 These settings apply only to the next write to the waveform specified by the **name** input of the :py:meth:`nirfsg.Session.allocate_arb_waveform` method or the :py:meth:`nirfsg.Session.WriteArbWaveform` method.
 Subsequent writes to that waveform begin where the last write ended, unless this method is called again.

+                            **Supported Devices**: PXIe-5644/5645/5646, PXIe-5820/5830/5831/5832/5840/5841/5842/5860

             .. note:: If you use this method to write the waveform that is currently generating, an undefined output may result.

-            .. note:: One or more of the referenced methods are not in the Python API for this driver.

             :param waveform_name:

                 Specifies the name of the waveform.
-This string is case-insensitive and alphanumeric, and it cannot use `reserved words <https://www.ni.com/docs/en-US/bundle/rfsg/page/rfsg/scripting_instructions.html>`_
+This string is case-insensitive and alphanumeric, and it cannot use `reserved words <https://www.ni.com/docs/en-US/bundle/rfsg/page/rfsg/scripting_instructions.html>`_.